DeepAI-Research/Simverse/README.md

 - `--output_dir` is the directory to save the rendered video.
 - `--hdri_path` is the directory containing the background images.
 - `--start_frame` and `--end_frame` are the start and end frames of the video.
-- `--animation_length` is the total number of frames, this as a result controls the how fast the animation will appear.
 - `--images` adding this will output images instead of video at random frames.
 Creates multiple images per combination of varying sizes

 Or generate all or part of the combination set using the `batch.py` script: